prilr/cloudlinux-documentation/docs/introduction/cloudlinux-os-editions/README.md

 **Ruby Selector**

 Ruby Selector allows end users to choose the Ruby version for applications and install additional modules to the application environment.
-Ruby Selector uses `mod_passenger` for delivering optimum performance.
+Ruby Selector uses `mod_passenger` to deliver optimal performance.

 [See more](/cloudlinuxos/cloudlinux_os_components/#ruby-selector).